ITensor/website/docs/book/itensor_factorizing.md

 The real power of tensor algorithms comes from tensor factorization, which can achieve huge compression of high-dimensional data.
-For example, a matrix product state (tensor train) can be viewed as the successive factorization of a very high rank tensor.
+For example, a matrix product state (a.k.a. tensor train) can be viewed as the successive factorization of a very high rank tensor.

 The ITensor approach to tensor factorizations emphasizes the structure